RicardoIT-Web/Love_Running_Members_log/README.md

 #### _**The Introduction Section**_

-The User is welcomed with a welcome message and asked to provide a first name:
+The User is greeted with a welcome message and asked to provide a first name:

 ![Welcome Message](views/docs/images/welcomemessage.jpg)